 - \ Members must be enrolled in a food project to enter and will enter under the specific project in which they are enrolled.
-On your entry blank, indicate which project. - ★ Members are required to enter at least two items: 1) one exhibit must be a food entry from their project manual 2) one exhibit may be an educational display or notebook. - ★ A recipe must accompany each food exhibit entries from project book must have the recipe from the project manual.
+On your entry blank, indicate which project. - ★ Members are required to enter at least two items: 1) one exhibit must be a food entry from their project manual 2) one exhibit may be an educational display, notebook or food entry of choice. - ★ A recipe must accompany each food exhibit entries from project book must have the recipe from the project manual.
+If no recipe present, you will be dropped down a ribbon color and not eligible for any Special Awards.
 Only two exhibits per lot number each entry must be of a different variety.
 No identical entries are permitted.
 The quantities needed for the entry are listed after the lot number.
 All food exhibits must be on a paper plate and must be in a plastic bag, except canned, frozen or refrigerated items as needed. - \ All canned foods must have been prepared by the exhibitor since last year's fair.
 No jars will be opened for tasting.
 Fruits and vegetables must be canned in canning jars, identified as standard.
 Jams & jellies must be canned in small glasses.
 Each entry shall be properly labeled with the name of the food contained, method of preserving (water bath or pressure cooker), and recipe.
 On jar for each exhibit, except Lot 211, which will have three different meats, three different fruits, three different vegetables, or one of each.